-As an artist, Shannon’s music has been described as inspirational/country with plenty of soul “I believe to write and sing from your soul, you must be in touch with your soul as well as the souls of others.
+As an artist, Shannon’s music has been described as soft rock/inspirational with plenty of soul “I believe to write and sing from your soul, you must be in touch with your soul as well as the souls of others.
 Tara is that, hence she is this." ~ Doug Johnson, Songwriter (ACM & CMA Song of the Year - Three Wooden Crosses) with a voice to be heard "Tara Shannon is definitely a voice that matters and she is a voice that deserves to be and must be heard." ~ Alan & Georgia Morissette.

 “I think anyone in a nurturing role sees and hears themselves in this song,” says Shannon in a candid interview about the inspiration for the song.